 Voles, or meadow mice, are small brownish rodents that feed on landscape plants and vegetable gardens.
-They also chew the bark of fruit trees at or just under the ground, an activity that can eventually kill the tree.
-Their populations can increase rapidly, which may result in substantial damage to gardens and trees.
-While total elimination may not be achievable, there are several do-it-yourself things the gardener can do to control the problem.
+They also chew the bark of fruit trees at or just under the ground, which can eventually kill the tree.
+Vole populations can increase rapidly, which may result in substantial damage to gardens and trees.
+While totally eliminating voles from your yard may not be achievable, there are several do-it-yourself things home gardeners can do to control the problems caused by voles.

 Voles prefer heavy vegetation as cover.
 Removing this cover will help reduce the population.
 Additionally, keeping grass closely mowed will discourage voles from crossing yards.
-Voles dislike feeding in the open, so clearing areas around trees and plants is also effective.
+Voles dislike feeding in the open due to increased risk of predation, so clearing areas around trees and plants is also effective.
 Generally, the wider the cleared area, the more effective it will be.
 Tilling is also effective in clearing cover, destroying burrows and runways and establishing a buffer area.